 Every 3-5 years, El Niño is triggered by a weakening of west-blowing Trade Winds.
 As winds weaken, it results in less warm water to the west.
 Consequently, there is also less cold upwelling water off the coast of the Americas.

 So, there’s less push of warm surface water to the west.
 On top of that, there’s less upwelling in the eastern side.
 As a result, warm water piles up centrally in the Pacific Ocean disrupting the normal temperature balance between the eastern and western Pacific.

 After El Niño reverses back to normal conditions, it can dip into its counterpart La Niña.
 La Niña is basically El Niño in reverse.

 Instead of a weakening of Trade Winds, La Niña experiences a strengthening in equatorial air circulation.
 La Niña pushes warm water even further west.
-Then, it increases the upwelling of colder water in the east Pacific decreasing temperatures there.
+Then, it increases the upwelling of colder water in the eastern Pacific decreasing temperatures there.

 How Does El Niño Affect Weather?

 As part of the big picture, El Niño releases vast amounts of energy pushing up global temperatures.
 This is why El Niño years are often the warmest on record.